How to remove honey bees in walls

 We have come across all sorts of honeybee nests in all sorts of walls.

-We have been to brick cavity walls with bees in, honey bee nests behind fascias, honey bees entering airbricks, honey bees behind hanging clay tiles, you name it we have seen it.
+We have been to brick cavity walls with bees in, honey bee nests behind fascia’s, honey bees entering airbricks, honey bees behind hanging clay tiles, you name it we have seen it.

-We have cut-out honey bee nests from behind walls in top floor flats, from within the space beneath a window frame, and removed honeybee nests from behind block cavity walls with structural facades.
-We have removed honeybee nests from the space made between an old windows and a protection board.
-We have taken out honey bee nests from within the soil pipe boxing of bathrooms, from behind wooden facades, even from behind the lead sheeting of a dome roof.
+We have cut-out honey bee nests out from behind walls in top floor flats, from within the space beneath a window frame, and removed honeybee nests from behind block cavity walls with structural facades.
+We have removed honeybee nests from the space made between old windows and protective security coverings.
+We have taken out honey bee nests from within soil pipe boxing of bathrooms, ventilation piping boxing, from behind wooden facades, even from behind the lead sheeting of a dome roof.

 Often we remove and relocate bees that have been entering an airbrick just below the eaves of a property, or possibly thru a gap in a soffit board.
 More often than not these bees will be building the honeycomb for their honeybee nest downwards from the top, suspending the wax honeycomb from the rafters into the wall cavity for anything up to a metres or more.
 On occasion some of this honeycomb can be seen from the inside of the roof but usually not.

-Whether we remove these honey bee colonies from inside or out will depend upon practicality, normally we need to be able to at least access the external entrance area.
-But often it can be easier to get to the bees from within the property and easier to carry out any renovations required invisibly if they are internal.
+Whether we remove these honey bee colonies from inside or out will depend upon practicality, normally we need to be able to access the external entrance point.

 We will often find bees entering air bricks just below the gutter line or soffit, in these instances they are usually just below some framework providing them top support.
 On other occasions they have utilised holes that pipework long since removed would have run through, or the hole for pipework is too large for the pipes running thru so providing ample space for bees or wasps to enter.
 Regularly we go to removals of bees in walls where new soffits have been fitted but they haven’t been sealed to the wall properly so allowing the bees up and into either the wall cavity or the soffits.
 We have also seen them in relatively new builds finding their way thru gaps left for drainage (and not proofed), again between soffits and brickwork, and more often now between the brickwork and fascia board.
 In commercial buildings we find them entering thru old (not plugged) holes used to mount equipment such as lights and cameras, or finding their way under badly sealed flashing/capping on parapets.